DataSays/wES/wES-client/README.md

 wES-client
 ====

-A Java retrofit2 client, it was generated from [ElasticSearch Rest API spec](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec).
-It has two ways to visit ElasticSearch: okhttp3 like api or retrofit2 like.
-So it's only depend on okhttp3/retrofit2, and it can support any popular Java Json lib by implement **org.datasays.wes.core.IConvert** interface.
+A Java Retrofit2/OkHttp client, it was generated from [ElasticSearch Rest API spec](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec).
+It has two ways to visit ElasticSearch: OkHttp3 way or Retrofit2 way.
+So it's only depend on OkHttp3/Retrofit2, and it can support any popular Java Json lib by implement **org.datasays.wes.core.IConvert** interface.
 You can use it as you need approaches.

 ## wES-client core class